r4ndompuff/polyhedral_set/README.md

 # Typical errors
 1) If you use python3, then try to use python 2.7. <br/>
 2) If you want to you use python 3, then if you have numpy error, then download in manually (or use python 2.7 instead). <br/>
 3) If you have "ImportError: No module named polyhedron".
 Then use 'lin.polyhedron' instead of 'polyhedron' in import.
+(This is because you use python 3 or install python 3, when you already had the best python 2)
+4) If you have any more problems.
+Contact me: r4nd0m1999@gmail.com.